phcurado/parameter/README.md

   @behaviour Parameter.Parametrizable

   @impl true
-  # `load/1` is evaluatign when parsing the parameters, you can do validations here and transform the data
+  # `load/1` is evaluated when parsing the parameters, you can do validations here and transform the data
   def load(value) when is_integer(value) do
     {:ok, value}
   end